donnemartin/dev-setup/README.md

   <br/>
 </p>

-If you'd like to set up a development environment to work with Python and data analysis, run the following script:
+If you'd like to set up a development environment to work with Python and data analysis without relying on the more heavyweight [Anaconda](#anaconda) distribution, run the following script:

     $ ./pydata.sh

+This will install [Virtualenv](#virtualenv) and [Virtualenvwrapper](#virtualenvwrapper).
+It will then set up two virtual environments loaded with the modules you will need to work with data in Python 2 and Python 3.

+To switch to the Python 2 virtual environment, run the following Virtualenvwrapper command:

+    $ workon py2-data

+To switch to the Python 3 virtual environment, run the following Virtualenvwrapper command:

+    $ workon py3-data

+Then start working with the installed modules, for example:

+    $ ipython notebook

 [Section 3: Python Data Analysis](#section-3-python-data-analysis) describes the installed packages and usage.